pouchdb/pouchdb/docs/guides-bulk-operations.md

 });
 ```

-You can see **[a live example](http://bl.ocks.org/nolanlawson/8f58dbc360348a4c95f6) to confirm that the kittens are sorted by the order they were put into the database.
+You can see **[a live example](http://bl.ocks.org/nolanlawson/8f58dbc360348a4c95f6)** to confirm that the kittens are sorted by the order they were put into the database.

 Please use `allDocs()`.
 Seriously.
 -------

-`allDocs()` is the overlooked star of the PouchDB world.
+`allDocs()` is the unsung star of the PouchDB world.
+It not only returns documents in order &ndash; it also allows you to reverse the order, filter by `_id`, slice and dice using "greater than" and "less than" operations on the `_id`, and much more.

 Far too many developers overlook this valuable API, because they misunderstand it.
-When a developer says "PouchDB is slow!", it is usually because they are using the slow `query()` API when they should be using the fast `allDocs()` API.
+When a developer says "my PouchDB app is slow!", it is usually because they are using the slow `query()` API when they should be using the fast `allDocs()` API.

 For details on how to effectively use `allDocs()`, you are strongly recommended to read ["Pagination strategies with PouchDB"](http://pouchdb.com/2014/04/14/pagination-strategies-with-pouchdb.html).
 For 99% of your applications, you should be able to use `allDocs()` for all the pagination/sorting/searching functionality that you need.